 Servicing a keyboard assembly is a filthy business in many cases.
-Often, synths are stored without dust covers or have been gigged and the build up a FOD can be disgusting, especially when combined with Roland manufacturing over zealous lubrication.
+Often, synths are stored without dust covers or have been gigged and the build up of FOD can be disgusting, especially when combined with Roland manufacturing over zealous lubrication.
 This dirt is a hazard for the keyboard contacts and is to blame for many of the issues.
-See Jorick’s refurbishment article to see how challenging it can be.
+See Jorick’s refurbishment article to see how challenging it can be, he made an overview of this installation process too.

 Issues can also occur if it is simply the case that the keyboard has rarely been played, oxidisation of contacts over time happened in our case.